rayluo/brip/README.md

 ```

-## Quickstart
+## Manual: Command-line usage

-This quickstart assumes you use Linux or macOS.
+This manual assumes you use Linux or macOS.
 Windows users please adjust the path separator in each sample.

-* Install a package from [PyPI](https://pypi.org) into your Brython project's web root directory:
+* Install a package from [PyPI](https://pypi.org) into your Brython project's
+  web root directory (i.e. the directory containing your `index.html`):

   ```
   cd my_brython_project_one/website